 The Municipal Prosecutor will offer RDP to a defendant at arraignments.
-If interested, the candidate will be scheduled for a RDP session in Long Branch Municipal Court.
+If interested, the candidate will be scheduled for a RDP session.
 During the session, the candidate will meet a recovery specialist from Hope Sheds Light.
 The recovery specialist will explain the program and schedule a recovery specialist appointment with Hope Sheds Light and an intake appointment with CPC Behavioral Healthcare or New Hope.
 After attending their appointment, the participant will begin treatment at the recommended level of care.

 An eligible RDP candidate is a non-violent, low-level offender with a substance use or co-occurring disorder.
 Prosecutors consider the candidate’s current charge, criminal history and courtroom observations.